purpleclay/nsv/docs/monorepos.md

 ## Understands its running context

 By being context-aware, `nsv` can detect if it runs within a repository subdirectory, changing how it inspects the commit history.
-The next semantic version will include the component prefix, a standard monorepo practice.
+The next semantic version will include the component prefix, a standard monorepo practice[^1].

 ```{ .sh .no-select .no-copy }
 cd src/ui